Storage and Home Staging: Cutting Down on Your Clutter

-Consider the way potential buyers will approach your home, and the observations and corrseponding unconcious ques they'll take from every detail.
-Someone approaching your home for the first time might see a bit of clutter and think that, if the owner of the home is irresponsible enough to not even maintain organization and cleanliness, what other problems might there be with the house that they can't see?
-Remember that they'll be approaching your house along a very specifc route, and any problems that they see in the beginning might color the way they apporach the rest of the house.
+Consider the way potential buyers will approach your home, and the observations and corresponding unconcious ques they'll take from every detail.
+Someone approaching your home for the first time might see a bit of clutter and think that if the owner of the home is irresponsible enough to not even maintain organization and cleanliness, what other problems might there be with the house that they can't see?
+Remember that they'll be approaching your house along a very specific route, and any problems that they see in the beginning might color the way they approach the rest of the house.
 What should you take away from this?
-Make sure your foyer or entrance in particular are clean and clear and properly maintained.
+Make sure your foyer or entrance, in particular, are clean and clear and properly maintained.

-Organize everything.Nornally, your primary concerns are that your home is comfortable and reflects your personal style.
+.
+Normally, your primary concerns are that your home is comfortable and reflects your style.
 When staging your home, your considerations need to completely change: you'll have to be considering how homebuyers will see things.
 Since you have no idea what each potential homebuyer is truly looking for, you'll have to plan according to the lowest common denominators.
-Those would be: space, lighting, and the ability to imagine the home as their own—not your talents an interior designer or how good your family photos look.
+Those would be space, lighting, and the ability to imagine the home as their own—not your talents an interior designer or how good your family photos look.

 So let's take them one by one.
 To make rooms look larger, remove as much furniture as you can without making the room look empty.
 Less furniture makes rooms appear larger.
 Let more light into the room by moving furniture away from windows and taking down curtains.
 Take all pictures off the wall to make walls look larger.
 Do the same with your closets: a closet that's stuffed full of your things will only look smaller, and will give your potential homebuyers the impression that their things will fill up that space as well.